SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 #### Connecting Scicat to RabbitMQ

-Catamel handles the connection to rabbitMQ through the component-config.local.json file.
-Catamel will set up all the relative queues and exchanges in  a running service, but the service must contain a user with administrative privileges before running Catamel.
+The backend handles the connection to rabbitMQ through the component-config.local.json file.
+The backend will set up all the relative queues and exchanges in  a running service, but the service must contain a user with administrative privileges before running the backend.
 A basic rabbitMQ set up in the component-config.local.json file looks like the following:
 ```
 "topology":{
 "connection":{